Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: Preliminary Expert Case Study of Reasoning Traces

-To assess whether the large F1 gains from multimodal context reflect genuine clinical understanding or priming-induced confabulation, we conducted a human expert case study of reasoning traces generated by \texttt{Qwen2.5-VL-3B}, the model exhibiting the most dramatic performance shift.
+To assess whether the large F1 gains from multimodal context reflect genuine clinical understanding, we conducted a preliminary human expert case study of reasoning traces generated by \texttt{Qwen2.5-VL-3B}, the model exhibiting the most dramatic performance shift.

-\paragraph{Evaluation protocol} We sampled 12 predictions per class (MDD vs.\ Control) from the \textsc{FOR2107} dataset under two conditions: the baseline \textsc{text(arcf)}, which receives only the serialized clinical record, and the full multimodal condition \textsc{text(arcf, parcel)} $+$ \textsc{prompt(mri)} $+$ \textsc{plot(MRI)}, which additionally incorporates brain parcellation text and a \texttt{nilearn}-generated MRI visualization, yielding 24 reasoning traces per condition (48 total).
+\paragraph{Rating protocol} We sampled 12 predictions per class (MDD vs.\ Control) from the \textsc{FOR2107} dataset under two conditions: the baseline \textsc{text(csv)}, which receives only the serialized clinical record, and the full multimodal condition \textsc{text(csv, parcel)} $+$ \textsc{prompt(mri)} $+$ \textsc{plot(MRI)}, which additionally incorporates brain parcellation text and a \texttt{nilearn}-generated MRI visualization, yielding 24 reasoning traces per condition (48 total).
 A clinical psychologist evaluated each trace on three criteria (Faithfulness, Clinical Accuracy \& Safety, Diagnostic Reasoning) on a 4-point Likert scale.
 We refer to the full rubric scores in Appendix~\ref{app:human_eval}.

-\paragraph{Results} Table~\ref{tab:human_eval} reports results for each criterion across the four evaluated groups.
-The traces produced under the full multimodal condition (Groups 2 and 3) consistently score higher across all three dimensions compared to the baseline condition (Groups 0 and 1), suggesting that the additional neuroimaging context does contribute to more coherent and clinically grounded outputs.
-Notably, Control predictions under the full multimodal condition (Group 2) achieve the highest faithfulness ($2.79 \pm 0.98$) and diagnostic reasoning ($2.96 \pm 0.91$) scores, while MDD predictions under the baseline (Group 1) receive the lowest scores overall ($2.08$, $2.17$, and $2.17$ respectively), showing that without neuroimaging context, the model struggles to produce meaningful justifications for the more diagnostically complex class.

-Critically, even the best-scoring groups remain below $3.0$ on average across all criteria.
-Faithfulness in particular shows moderate fabrication across all conditions, indicating that the model often introduces unverified clinical details into its reasoning traces even when multimodal context is available.
-This finding tempers the interpretation of the large F1 gain: while richer inputs produce measurably better reasoning quality, the gap between human-rated faithfulness and classification performance suggests that a portion of the improvement may still be attributable to priming-induced confidence rather than evidence-grounded inference.